 - Ketchup and brown sauce on the side (optional)

-Done in a jiffy, so cozy
+Done in a flash, so cozy

 More than food